 Welcome to our SEND information page.
-This page provides information on how staff at The Good Shepherd Primary Catholic Academy look after and provide for the needs of children with special education needs and disability (SEND).
-Our Christian ethos is central to all school life, in which we try to follow in the footsteps of Jesus by showing love and respect to all.
+This page provides information on how staff at The Good Shepherd Primary Catholic Academy look after and provide for the needs of children with Special Educational Needs and Disability (SEND).
+Our Christian ethos is central to all school life, in which we love Jesus in all that we do.
 Through living out our mission, we value each individual - celebrating success and valuing the uniqueness of each individual, within our school community.